-Once we suspect you have keratoconus, you would be referred to the local eye department by your optometrist where a definitive diagnosis can be made, and if required, you will be referred back to our practice to start the contact lens correction.
-We supply the lenses on behalf of the hospital.
+Once we suspect you have Keratoconus, you will be referred to the local hospital eye department by your Optometrist where a definitive diagnosis can be made.
+You will then be referred back to our practice to start the medically prescribed contact lens fitting.
+Conventional contact lenses or glasses cannot adequately correct the vision in people with Keratoconus and so specialised contact lenses are the most effective way to correct the vision in the vast majority of cases.
+We supply the contact lenses on behalf of the hospital eye service.

 When did you join Broadhurst Optometrists and how do you think you can help patients diagnosed with Keratoconus?

 I joined this practice in September 2018 with a view to further assist those with this condition.
-This practice has historically provided the hospital eye service with contact lenses for patients with similar conditions and so I endeavored to progress my career further to help these patients as well.
-Although no two keratoconus patients are the same, I believe having the condition myself will help me to empathise and understand the patient’s difficulties and my personal story can also help others who can relate.
+This practice has historically provided the hospital eye service with contact lenses for patients with similar conditions and so I endeavoured to progress my career further to help these patients.
+Although no two Keratoconic patients are the same, I believe having the condition myself will help me to empathise and understand the patient’s difficulties better.

 How does it affect your day-to-day life?

-Driving at night, I find that I get more glare and light sources are more diffuse rather than distinct and so I know that extra caution needs to be taken, when, for example, weather conditions are bad or if there is no street lighting.
-The reason why these glares happen is that there are higher-order aberrations that are very complex and cannot be corrected fully.
+Driving at night, I find that I get more glare and light sources are more diffuse rather than distinct and so I know that extra caution needs to be taken, for example, when the weather conditions are bad or if there is no street lighting.
+The reason why this glare occurs is that there are higher-order aberrations that are very complex and cannot be corrected fully.